 Some examples of browser extensions that can prevent the Retaker from working are AdBlock and Ghostery.

 Solution: Disable any browser extensions or use a Chrome Incognito browser to see if that solves the issue.
-Once extensions are disabled, the red "camera" button should appear.
+Once extensions are disabled, the blue button with the "Take a new screenshot" text appears.

 Try using another browser to confirm if the issue is browser-related.
 If you are able to use the retake tool in another browser, this means something is preventing the button from showing in your normal browser.